Tantumonium/wppluginarchiver/README.md

 Every contribution helps plugin developers like us stay caffeinated and continue improving the tools you love!

----

 ## 📄 License

 [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html) — free as in freedom.

----

-Made with care by [The Hack Repair Guy](https://hackrepair.com)